hirokitanaka-ikz/fluorescence_ray_tracing/README.md

 Monte Carlo fluorescence ray tracing simulation for laser cooling of solids
 ===
 These codes are to simulate the mean fluorescence wavelength and fluorescence escape efficiency of a bulk crystal by the Monte Carlo method.
-This repository is linked to the following article: Hiroki Tanaka and Stefan Püschel, "Monte Carlo fluorescence ray tracing simulation for laser cooling of solids," Optics Express 32(2), 2306-2320 (2024) Optics Express. https://doi.org/10.1364/OE.503250
+This repository is linked to the following article: Hiroki Tanaka and Stefan Püschel, "Monte Carlo fluorescence ray tracing simulation for laser cooling of solids," Optics Express 32(2), 2306-2320 (2024). https://doi.org/10.1364/OE.503250

 ## Description